isabella232/experience-manager-guides-learn.en/help/tutorials/knowledge-base/publishing/publishing-benchmarks-on-cloud.md

 Currently AEM Guides cloud service has some limits on publishing map sizes which Guides team is actively working to resolve.

 Guides team has already introduced a scalable [Publishing Microservice](publish-microservice-architecture-and-performance.md) to support large maps and multiple concurrent publishing.
-For now, this microservice supports a subset of output types and support for other types is in under active development.

 To configure the new publishing service for any AEM cloud environment refer [Configure new microservice-based publishing](configure-microservices.md)

+To understand how the new service supports large publishing workloads concurrently refer [Cloud Publishing Microservice Architecture and Performance] (publish-microservice-architecture-and-performance.md)

 ## Execution Environment